 5. Reduce Your Sugar Intake

 Learning more about how to nourish our guts can lead to lots of benefits including improved digestion, sleep and all round good health.
 Just a few small changes can make all the difference.
-You can learn more at the Nourish Your Gut courses at Fearless in the Kitchen.

 Disclaimer: This post is not intended as medical advice.
 You should always consult your doctor before making any health changes.
 No information on this site should be relied upon to determine diet or treatment for a medical condition.